Colorado Elk Hunting Outfitters | Free Range Elk Hunts

 What supplies do I need to bring with me when I hunt elk on your ranch?

-You will need to bring your weapon of choice, hunting cloths & boots, pack, binoculars, range finder, and camp cloths.
-All towels and sleeping gear is provided at the ranch, along with a fully stocked kitchen where our cook provides homecooked meals.
+You will need to bring your weapon of choice.
+Make sure to bring an appropriate caliber for CO Elk.
+Hunting cloths & boots, pack, binoculars, range finder, and camp cloths.
+All towels and sleeping gear is provided at the ranch, along with a fully stocked kitchen where our cook provides delicious meals.
 You may want to bring cooler’s or a freezer to get your meat home.

 Are elk hunts on public or private land in Colorado?

 You will be hunting mostly on our leased private land.
-We have access to over 50,000 acers of privately managed ground along with access to thousands of acers of National Forest and BLM lands under special usage permit allowing us to guide clients in a variety of habitat, terrain, and elevation.
+We have access to over 50,000 acres of privately managed ground along with access to thousands of acres of National Forest and BLM lands under special usage permit allowing us to guide clients in a variety of habitat, terrain, and elevation.
 95% of our elk hunting takes place on our private leases.

 Do you charge elk hunting Trophy Fees?